ellisdeakinn-boop/elevate-funnel-big-j-sales/brief.md

 ## Ad Angles

-Your boss does not care about your dreams.
-A remote sales job does not either, which is why it pays.,You tried crypto.
-You tried side hustles.
-You tried more shifts.
-None of them worked because none of them teach you a real skill.
-Sales does.,Harry made $50,000 a month in commission.
-He started at zero.
-It took six months.
-Your next job does not have to look like your last one.,Your body hurts because you are stuck.
-Your family is frustrated because you are frustrated.
-A remote sales income changes both of those things.,You want the lifestyle.
-You want the beach days and the freedom and the money.
-Sales is how you actually get there, not in five years, in weeks.
+You hate your boss.
+Remote sales gets you away from that forever.,Your body hurts from the job.
+Commission-based remote work fixes the burnout.,Sarah made 10k in month two.
+You could be next.,Tried crypto, tried other businesses, tried more shifts.
+Sales actually works.,I left carpentry for sales five years ago.
+Now I teach others the same path.

 ---

 ## Result Cards
-- **$10,000** — Sarah: Made $10,000 in her second month starting from zero
+- **$10,000** — Sarah: Made this in her second month starting from zero
-- **$25,000** — Jordan: Went from $5,000 to $25,000 per month in three months
+- **$25,000** — Jordan: Now earning this monthly in commission after three months
-- **$50,000** — Harry: Built to $50,000 monthly commission in six months
+- **$50,000** — Harry: Reached this monthly commission level in six months

 ## FAQ / Objection Handling
 **Q: I have had sales training before.
 Why is this different?**
 A: Most training teaches you theory.
-I teach you how to actually land remote sales roles and close deals for commission.
-Harry went from zero to $50,000 a month in six months because he learned the skill that actually matters, not another framework.
+This is 1-on-1 coaching where I show you the exact remote sales systems that work now, plus group calls and community.
+Harry started at zero and hits 50k monthly in six months because he got real implementation, not lectures.

-**Q: Four grand feels like a lot.
-Is it worth it?**
+**Q: This costs too much.
+Can I just try this by myself first?**
-A: Jordan paid for the program and made $5,000 in month one, then scaled to $25,000 monthly.
-Most people drop $4,000 on things they never use.
-This pays for itself in the first month.
+A: You could, but you will waste months figuring out what Sarah learned in week two.
+She made 10k in her second month because she had direct guidance on what actually converts.
+Solo costs you time and lost income.

-**Q: I think I should try this on my own first.**
+**Q: I think the problem is my script, not my skills.**
-A: You have tried on your own.
-That is why you are here.
-The difference between someone making $50,000 a month like Harry and someone still stuck is the roadmap and accountability.
-That is what you get.
+A: The script matters, but your approach matters more.
+Jordan went from 5k to 25k monthly in three months not because she changed scripts but because she changed how she sells.
+We fix both.

-**Q: I don't think it is me.
-I think the script is the problem.**
+**Q: Is this actually just for sales jobs or remote work in general?**
-A: The script matters, but execution matters more.
-Sarah started with no experience and made $10,000 in month two because she learned how to sell, not just what to say.
-That skill transfers forever.
+A: Remote sales jobs specifically.
+That is where the real commission money is and where you can actually leave your 9-5.
+This is not about picking up shifts or side gigs.